jla749205-eng/sofast-global-drills-ios-ixnkbc/APP_STORE_SUBMISSION_GUIDE.md

 5. **RevenueCat:** If you're using RevenueCat for subscriptions, make sure to configure it properly with your App Store Connect credentials.

+6. **Privacy Policy:** Make sure your privacy policy is live at https://tmsofast.com/privacy before submitting to the App Store.
+Apple will check this URL.

+---

+## 🌐 Website Setup

+Before submitting to the App Store, make sure your website (https://tmsofast.com) includes:

+1. **Home Page:** Brief description of SOFAST Global app
+2. **Privacy Policy:** Located at https://tmsofast.com/privacy (use PRIVACY_POLICY_TEMPLATE.md)
+3. **Support Page:** Contact information and FAQs
+4. **Terms of Service:** (optional but recommended)

+You can use simple hosting services like:
+- GitHub Pages (free)
+- Netlify (free)
+- Vercel (free)
+- WordPress (free/paid)

 ---

 ## 🎯 Quick Start (TL;DR)